-5. Taxation
+65. Taxation

-- 5.1 The Director of Finance, Performance and Procurement is responsible for advising Executive Directors, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on VAT taxation issues that affect the County Council.
-The Director of Human Resources and Organisational Change is responsible for advising Executive Directors, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on all employee related taxation issues. - 5.2 The Director of Finance, Performance and Procurement is responsible for maintaining the County Council's VAT records, making all VAT payments, receiving VAT credits and submitting VAT returns by their due date as appropriate.
+- 6.1 The Director of Finance and Support Services is responsible for advising Directors, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on VAT taxation issues that affect the County Council.
+The Director of Human Resources and Organisational Development is responsible for advising Directors, in the light of guidance issued by appropriate bodies and relevant legislation as it applies, on all employee related taxation issues. - 6.2 The Director of Finance and Support Services is responsible for maintaining the County Council's VAT records, making all VAT payments, receiving VAT credits and submitting VAT returns by their due date as appropriate.

-6. Service Providers
+76. Non-Employees Service Providers

-6.1 It shall be a condition of engagement of any service provider (including consultants, contractors, agency staff and joint committees) for purposes within the scope of these Financial Regulations that they shall have a comprehensive knowledge of these Regulations and abide by them throughout the duration of their engagement.
-The relevant Director with responsibility for engaging and managing the service provider shall ensure that this requirement is met.
+7.1 It shall be a condition of engagement of any non-employee acting in partnership or on behalf of the County Council service provider (including consultants, contractors, agency staff and joint committees) for purposes within the scope of these Financial Regulations that they shall have a comprehensive knowledge of these Regulations and abide by them throughout the duration of their engagement.
+The relevant assistant Director with responsibility for engaging and managing the service provider shall ensure that this requirement is met.